afrinnusrat/Php-Mongo-CRUD/README.md

 3. Put the folder 'Php-Mongo-CRUD-master' in root directory of your xampp/wamp.
 In case of xampp: put it in htdocs folder.

 4. Import mongo database 'users_db.json' into your mongodb.
-   - sudo mongoimport --db login_db --collection user --file users_db.json
+   - mongoimport --db login_db --collection user --file users_db.json

 5. Open browser; goto localhost/Php-Mongo-CRUD-master and press enter.